What is Offerpad?

 |✅ Pros||❌ Cons|

-|No need to clean, declutter, paint, or renovate your home before selling||Expensive service fees can be as much as 10% of your sale price|
+|No need to clean, declutter, paint, or renovate your home before selling||Pay a service fee of 5% of your sale price for convenience|

 |Receive a cash offer within 24 hours||Offers are likely less than your home's fair market value|

-|Close in as little as ten days, or a date of your choosing (including up to three days after closing)||Repair deductions can reduce proceeds by thousands, and aren't disclosed until you've signed a contract|
+|Close in as little as 8 days, or a date of your choosing||Repair deductions can reduce proceeds by thousands, and aren't disclosed until you've signed a contract|

 |Free moving service within 50 miles||Little to no room for negotiation over sale price or repair costs|